Wiki Contents

 Purpose

 For outside speakers, this is a 30-60 minute talk.
 Please aim for 45-50 minutes to allow time for questions.
 For group students, this will be a 25-30 minute presentation about your research interests.
-Practice presentations or encore presentations of conference papers(oral presentations) are most preferred, followed by mock defenses, poster presentations of accepted papers, conference highlights, work in progress, and literature reviews in descending order.
+Practice presentations or encore presentations of conference papers(oral presentations) are most preferred, followed by mock defenses, poster presentations of accepted papers, conference highlights, work in progress, and literature review in descending order.
 If you are presenting someone else's work, you are leading a discussion and it is imperative that you have personally read and fully understood at least one conference paper that you are presenting to the group.

-Prepare a Talk
+How to Prepare a Talk

-• Prepare a PowerPoint by downloading and using the following Engineering Template.
+• Prepare a powerpoint by downloading and using the following Engineering template.
 You can choose either horizontal or vertical by your topic.

-• If you have questions about your project as an undergraduate, please contact your supervisor or team lead first and discuss with them what they think of your talk draft.
-If you are a graduate student, you can contact Dr. Hsu during one on one meetings to ask his opinion.
+• If you have questions about your project as undergraduate, please contact your supervisor or team lead first and discuss with them how they think of your talk draft.
+If you are gradaute students, you can contact with Dr.Hsu during one on one meeting to ask him opinion.

 Submission